dolugen/flask-starter/README.md

-# Heroku Flask Starter App
+# Flask Starter App

 A barebones Flask app, which can easily be deployed to Heroku.

-This is a template repository, you can [generate your own](https://github.com/dolugen/heroku-flask-starter/generate) from this.
+This is a template repository, you can [generate your own](https://github.com/dolugen/flask-starter/generate) from this.

 Adapted from [heroku/python-getting-started](https://github.com/heroku/python-getting-started).